amazon-ion/ion-docs/rfcs/inline_symbols.md

 ```

 Such solutions are implemented as a layer on top of the Ion data model itself, which presents
 additional challenges.
-All applications relying on representation of a map must perform their
+All applications relying on a custom representation of a map must perform
-own validation to guarantee that every key has an associated value and that each key is a
+their own validation to guarantee that every key has an associated value and that each key is a
 string or symbol value.
-Tools such as [PartiQL](https://partiql.org/) that are designed to work
+Tools such as [PartiQL](https://partiql.org/) that are designed to work with
-with Ion will not recognize custom representations as maps, meaning that convenient syntax meant
+Ion will not recognize custom representations as maps, meaning that convenient syntax meant to work
-to work with key/value data will not function as expected.
+with key/value data will not function as expected.